-This blog post is going to be different than many of my others.
-Less words and more pictures.
-In fact, below there are 24 photos of our basement remodel after getting flooded in May of 2019.
-The process to update our basement included waterproofing, mold removal, and cosmetic updates to flooring, ceilings, and walls.
-Hopefully you enjoy the progression of photos below!
+Below there are 24 photos of our recent basement remodel.
+Updating our basement included waterproofing, mold removal, and cosmetic updates to flooring, ceilings, and walls.
+Hopefully, you will enjoy the progression of the photos below!

 Pre Basement Remodel in 2015

-When we moved into our home in 2008, everything needed to be updated including the basement.
-You could say that we halfway updated the basement a few years after moving in.
+When we moved into our home in 2008, everything needed to be updated, including the basement.
+You could say we halfway updated the basement a few years after moving in.
 We painted the wood paneling and laid down cheap flooring.
-The updates helped but in the back of my mind I always wanted to update the basement for real.
-After getting flooded in 2019 our hand was forced to update.
+The updates helped, but in the back of my mind, I always wanted to update the basement for real.
+After getting flooded in 2019, our hand was forced to update.

 - The Main Room (Pictured Below)